BR4INL3SS/trivia-discord-bot/README.md

 DATABASE_URL= # YOUR DATABASE URL HERE
 ```

-Deploy commands to your bot pnpm:
+Deploy commands to your bot:

 ```bash
 $ yarn run commands